ryanmwright/generator-web-browser-extension/README.md

 # Angular

 Angular and the Angular CLI is used for the action and options page under the (actions and options folders in src/).
 Each one is a separate application under the .angular-cli.json config file.
+Version 1.6+ of the Angular CLI is a prerequisite that must be installed.
 The building of them is automated in Gulp.

 To add a new component for your browser action run: